 - A Delivery Commitment

-As the work items approach delivery to the end customer, you can commit to specific delivery date.
+As the work items approach delivery to the end customer, you can commit to a specific delivery date.

 Ready to start using Kanban Commitment Points for your projects?